Preparing Export...

 after election day as counties finalize write-in totals.
 Unofficial write-in results for county and precinct offices may be obtained from the county election office.

-Election Night Results Reporting is a free service provided by the Office of Oregon Secretary of State Dennis Richardson, in cooperation with the Oregon Association of County Clerks.
+Election Night Results Reporting is a free service provided by the Office of Oregon Secretary of State Bev Clarno, in cooperation with the Oregon Association of County Clerks.